 Life sciences organizations have traditionally relied on M&A to grow or diversify into new technologies and capabilities.
-From a defensive perspective, mergers and acquisitions have historically served to build resilience.
+From a defensive perspective, M&A have historically served to build resilience.
 As an offensive strategy, M&A serves to facilitate business transformation, ecosystem value creation, and industry disruption.